Nathan-Zacharjak/2023-Semester-2-Operating-Systems-Prac-2-3/README.md

 # 2023 Semester 2 Operating Systems Prac 2 & 3
-Low-level OS memory-caching simulator using least-recently-used and clock algorithims\
+Low-level OS memory-caching simulator using least-recently-used and clock algorithms\
 Change branches to see work